davies-tl/Linux-Command-Line-Practice/Practice 4/README.md

 # Practice 4

-The output for the mail is not included for privacy purposes.
+The output for the mail command is not included for privacy purposes.